mariommartins-zz/foodlover/README.md

 - From the restaurant list have the ability to favorite and unfavorite a restaurant.
 - From the restaurant list have the ability to sort the restaurant list based on the restaurants current opening state.
 - From the restaurant list have the ability to sort the restaurant list further with additional sorting options.
-- From the restaurant list have the ability to use **swipe to refresh in order to update the current shown list sort.**.
+- From the restaurant list have the ability to use **swipe to refresh in order to update the current shown list sort**.
 - From the restaurant details page have the ability to see the restaurant information (name, status, sorting values, favorite state).

 ## Important Points